Skip to main content

 Why study English?

 Words and stories surround us.
 We’re immersed in them.
-Novels, poems, plays, films—but also tweets and Facebook postings and websites and blogs.
+Novels, poems, stories, plays, films—but also Instagram posts, websites, and blogs.
 And, even more intimately, thoughts.
 We think in language, and its vocabularies and sentence patterns and metaphors and storylines structure our thoughts and help to determine what we think.
-Studying English at Northwestern means figuring out how words do the things they do, tell the stories they tell – in part so that we can write new stories if the ones we are living in and thinking with now don’t seem to be working.
+Studying English at Northwestern means figuring out how words do the things they do and tell the stories they tell – in part so that we can write new stories if the ones we are living in and thinking with now don’t seem to be working.

-Being an English literature major at Northwestern means reading literature that’s been circulating across more than 1000 years of history and nearly all the continents of the globe.
+Being a Literature Major at Northwestern means reading literature that’s been circulating across more than 1000 years of history and nearly all the continents of the globe.
 It means learning whole new ways of critical thinking about the work that literature does in the world, since writing doesn’t merely reflect the worlds it comes from, but also helps to shape those worlds.
 Even when you re-read familiar works, you’ll ask whole new sets of questions about them, and write about them in a whole new way.
+Our intro courses allow you to see the “big picture” in literature, across time and geography, and our more advanced courses help you zoom in on particular exciting themes and ideas.
 We promise that this won’t be high school English.

 An English major prepares you for virtually any career you can imagine.
-Top employers for our recent graduates range from Teach for America and Chicago Public Schools to Buzzfeed and the Washington Post to Deloitte and Google.
-In the last few years, our graduates have also gone on to virtually every kind of professional school—business, law, medicine, education, public policy—and have pursued graduate studies in literature at some of the best universities in the world.
-English majors learn to read closely, write clearly, research effectively, and think both critically and creatively – skills that are applicable anywhere words are at work, whether in the pages of a book or flashing by on a screen.
+Top employers for our recent graduates range from Buzzfeed and the Washington Post to Deloitte, Google, and Teach for America.
+In the last few years, our graduates have also gone on to virtually every kind of professional school—business, law, medicine, education, public policy—and have pursued graduate studies in literature and other disciplines at some of the best universities in the world.
+English majors learn to read closely, write clearly, research effectively, and think both analytically and creatively – skills that are applicable anywhere words are at work.

 Expand all